katholiek-onderwijs-vlaanderen/sri-client/README.md

   * **retryDelay:** The number of miliseconds of delay untill another attempt is made for this same request.
 The default is 5000 miliseconds.
   * **delayStrategy:** You can pass on your own strategy on how to delay a request.
 The default is to have a fixed time (options.retryDelay) in between the requests.
 See the documentation of [requestretry][npm-requestretry-delaystrategey] to see how to define your own delay strategy.
   * **strip$$Properties:** strips the $$-properties from the payload.
 The default is true.
   * **logging:** logs the response body if the status code >= 400 to the console for any value.
-If the value is 'debug' the request url will also be logged to the console.
+Any value always logs errors.
+Otherwise you can add a string containing values: 'get','put','post','delete','caching','expand'.

 #### examples ####